Buster Posey knows how to deal with pressure.

 Whether it’s stepping up to the plate in a tight situation and hitting a clutch walk-off home run or settling down a pitcher in Game 7 of the World Series, the All-Star San Francisco Giants catcher has seen it all—and somehow, he's never fazed by it.

-That’s one of the main reasons why Posey has been a key contributor in three World Series championships for the Giants, and one of the main reasons the team is always confident when they head postseason.
+That’s one of the main reasons why Posey has been a key contributor in three World Series championships for the Giants, and one of the main reasons the team is always confident when they head into the postseason.

 Throughout these halcyon years in the Bay Area, with the Giants and the Golden State Warriors seemingly obliterating their respective leagues, the tandem of Posey and wood-chopping, hard-throwing ace pitcher Madison Bumgarner has become an infield pairing to rival the Splash Brothers (Steph Curry and Klay Thompson) across the bay.